Skip to main content

 Embedded records also subtly appear within Zeek log lines in the form of dot-separated field names.
 A common example in Zeek is the id record, which captures the source and destination IP addresses and ports for a network connection as fields id.orig_h, id.orig_p, id.resp_h, and id.resp_p.
 When reading such fields into their Zed equivalent, zq restores the hierarchical nature of the record as it originally existed inside of Zeek itself before it was output by its logging system.
 This enables operations in Zed that refer to the record at a higher level but affect all values lower down in the record hierarchy.

-Revisiting the data from our example, we can output all fields within my_record via a Zed cut operation.
+For instance, revisiting the data from our example, we can output all fields within my_record using Zed's cut operator.

 Command: